 Dept of Public Safety Standards and Training > Web site

-DPSST regulates and licenses polygraph examiners, determines sheriff candidates’ eligibility to run for office, and provides staffing for the Public Safety Memorial Fund.
-The department provides resources and certification programs that public safety officers and local public safety organizations need to maintain the highest professional standards and most effective services for Oregon’s communities and citizens.
-These programs are based at the 235-acre academy and extend across the state through a network of regional training coordinators.
+DPSST also trains and certifies Oregon Liquor Control Commission regulatory specialists, regulates and licenses polygraph examiners, determines sheriff candidates’ eligibility to run for office and administers the Public Safety Memorial Fund.
+DPSST strives to provide resources and certification programs that public safety officers and organizations need to maintain the highest professional skill standards for service to Oregon’s communities and citizens.
+These services are based at DPSST’s 236-acre academy and extend across the state through a network of regional training coordinators.

 Information about this agency's divisions, offices, programs, etc.

 Mailing Address: 4190 Aumsville Hwy.
 SE, Salem 97317

 Staff Directory from Oregon.gov